Learning To Live With Yourself: How To Manage Loneliness

 Takeaway

 Loneliness can be a challenging feeling to cope with, especially if it’s ongoing.
 Since feelings of loneliness are linked to harmful physical and mental health effects, it can be important to identify ways to overcome them.
-There are many ways to feel more connected to other people, but sometimes concerns like depression or anxiety can stand in the way.
+There are many ways to deal with loneliness and feel more connected to other people, but sometimes concerns like depression or anxiety can stand in the way.
 If you’re struggling to feel a sense of belonging and don’t know where to turn, a licensed therapist could help.
 A Regain therapist can provide online counseling from the comfort of your home and give you tools to forge a new path in your life.

 For Additional Help & Support With Your ConcernsThis website is owned and operated by BetterHelp, who receives all fees associated with the platform.